 The Glasgow Boys & Girls seeks to bring new and greater appreciation for the talents of several female artists, including Flora Macdonald Reid, whose work Fieldworkers (1883), which was painted when she was just 22 years old, is included in the exhibition.
 It has since been recognised as one of the key early paintings of the Glasgow School.
 Other women artists in the show include Ressie MacNicol, Constance Walton and Katherine Cameron.

-The Glasgow Boys and Girls is a virtual exhibition curated by the Fleming Collection and hosted by the chairty Art UK.
+The Glasgow Boys and Girls is a virtual exhibition curated by the Fleming Collection and hosted by the charity Art UK.

 The exhibition is one of the first to be showcased through Art UK's Curations, a new tool launched in conjunction with International Museum Day that allows any member of the public to curate their own exhibition, providing access to the nation's public collections.

 Sadly, as we know, all cultural institutions have closed their doors for the foreseeable future for the safety of their staff and the wider community.
-To fill the gap in not being able to visit your favourite museum or gallery, there are myriad ways that you can enjoy the visual arts from your own home as we all do our bit towards reducing social interactions.
+To fill the gap, there are myriad ways that you can enjoy the visual arts from your own home as we all do our bit towards reducing social interactions.

-Featuring 40 works from the Fleming Collection, this exhibition examines the art of the four Scottish Colourists, SJ Peploe, JD Fergusson, FCB Cadell and Leslie Hunter, and their influence through the 20th Century on artists such as Anne Redpath, William Crozier and Alberto Morrocco.
+Featuring 40 works from the Fleming Collection, this exhibition examines the art of the four Scottish Colourists, SJ Peploe, JD Fergusson, FCB Cadell and Leslie Hunter, and their influence on later artists throughout the 20th and 21st centuries, such as Anne Redpath, William Crozier and Alberto Morrocco.

 Featuring 30 works from the prestigious Fleming Collection, plus additional loans from National Museums Northern Ireland, this new exhibition celebrates work from the four key Scottish Colourist artists, alongside artists who were early influencers of their work.